Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 Upright Three of Pentacles

 The card is about collaboration and growing one's skills.
 The stonemason couldn't build this cathedral all by himself—he needed the help of the architects.
-The stonemason is learning how to become an expert, so he needs to be around people who are like-minded.
+The stonemason is learning how to become an expert, so he needs to be around like-minded people.

 Each person has an important role to play.
 When they come together as a whole, they can create something far more meaningful than if they tried to undertake the project alone.
 The Three of Pentacles encourages collaboration with others.
 You want great synergy, so you can have great results.